CaptainMayotoast/homelab-ansible/homelab-services-ansible/README.md

 - Gitea token permissions for the container registry appear to only require "misc" permissions to be set to "read/write".
 - Verified an image (my Meson build image) can be pulled and pushed from seperate machines.
 - Revised the "wait" condition with awk and regex to properly wait for the right Gitea container to enter STATUS "running"

+Jan 21, 2024
+- Connected Gitea to Jenkins by the Gitea plugin
+- Stepped through the "all" playbook starting somewhere in the Gitea role, because fact setting is stored in memory, so running Gitea and Jenkins playbooks separately was not working.
+It appears that JCasC is correct for setting the right Gitea API token